 1 Principles for healthy teams

-- Groups of more than 7 people are not efficient at structured communication, so individual groups should have at most 7 people. - Every team member should have worked with every other person at least once. - Stable subgroups have a mentor-trainee structure: One more experienced person with up to two beginners.
+- Groups above 7 people are not efficient at structured communication.1 - Every team member worked with every other person at least once. - Subgroups have a mentor-trainee structure: One more experienced person with up to two beginners.